UniPiTechnology/evok/docs/apis/bulk.md

 # Evok Bulk API

 The Bulk API is designed to provide an efficient way for clients to update, create or delete large amounts of data.
-This protocol support multiple write in one request.
-It is suitable for automated requests thanks JSON protocol, which is better machine-processed.
+This protocol supports multiple writes in one request, but it is suitable for automated requests thanks JSON protocol, which is easily machine-processed.

 ## Examples

-For python examples you need installed 'requests' package.
+For python examples you need installed `requests` package.
 You can install it with this command: `pip3 install requests`.

 ### Setting DOs to HIGH